NVIDIA/modulus/README.md

 ## Contributing

-Modulus is in an open-source alpha.
+Modulus is in an open-source beta.
 We are not accepting external contributions at this time.

 ## Contact